powmedia/backbone-forms/README.md

     <link href="backbone-forms/distribution/backbone-forms.css" rel="stylesheet" type="text/css"/>
     <script src="backbone-forms/distribution/backbone-forms.min.js"></script>

-Optionally, you can include the extra editors, for example those that require jQuery UI:
+Optionally, you can include the extra editors, for example the List editor:

-    <script src="backbone-forms/distribution/editors/jquery-ui.min.js"></script>
+    <script src="backbone-forms/distribution/editors/list.min.js"></script>

 To use a custom template pack, e.g. Bootstrap, include the relevant file after backbone-forms.js:

     <script src="backbone-forms/distribution/templates/bootstrap.js"></script>

-If you use BackboneJS with node.js, you can just `require('backbone-forms');` in your index file.
+If you use Backbone with node.js, you can just `require('backbone-forms');` in your index file.

 Note there is also a distribution file for RequireJS / AMD.